rksmalhotra0002/BlogAppFirebase/README.md

 steps in videomaking App

-1. first login to video making App as email-rks.malhotra0002@gmial.com password-shubham12345
+1.first login to video making App as

+email-rks.malhotra0002@gmial.com
+password-shubham12345

 2.Now we redirect to home page we can upload the video to firebase realtime database Android.